ibm-cloud-docs/discovery-data/sentence-classifier.md

 {: #sentence-classifier-publish}

 When you think the sentence classifier is ready, publish the sentence classifier model.
 You can consider that the model is ready when the score doesn't change after several test runs in which you make improvements.
 You can return to update and retrain the model after you publish it.

+To publish a sentence classifier, complete the following steps:

 1. Navigate to the *Evaluate classifier* view, and click **Publish classifier**.
 1. Click **Publish**.